dong4j/self-star-list/README.md

 *   [1Panel-dev/MaxKB](https://github.com/1Panel-dev/MaxKB) - 🔥 MaxKB is an open-source platform for building enterprise-grade agents.  强大易用的开源企业级智能体平台。

-*   [Asabeneh/30-Days-Of-Python](https://github.com/Asabeneh/30-Days-Of-Python) - 30 days of Python programming challenge is a step-by-step guide to learn the Python programming language in 30 days.
-This challenge may take more than 100 days, follow your own pace.
+*   [Asabeneh/30-Days-Of-Python](https://github.com/Asabeneh/30-Days-Of-Python) - The 30 Days of Python programming challenge is a step-by-step guide to learn the Python programming language in 30 days.
+This challenge may take more than 100 days.
+Follow your own pace.
 These videos may help too: https://www.youtube.com/channel/UC7PNRuno1rzYPb1xLa4yktw

 *   [zulip/zulip](https://github.com/zulip/zulip) - Zulip server and web application.
 Open-source team chat that helps teams stay productive and focused.